valohai/valohai-self-hosted-aws-tf/README.md

 Before starting deploying the Terraform template, you'll need to:

 * Generate an SSH key that will be used as the key for the Valohai managed EC2 instances.
-  * You can generate a key by running `ssh-keygen -m PEM -f valohai -C ubuntu` locally on your workstation.
+  * You can generate a key by running `ssh-keygen -m PEM -f .valohai-key -C ubuntu` locally on your workstation.
 * Update the `variables.tfvars` file and input your details there.

 To deploy the resources: